sowcow/blog/content/posts/werk-ohne-autor.md

 It takes some value in it being by-product of free artists.
 And free artists are by-product of abundance, prosperity and freedom generated.

-So it is like a token signifying something good (freedom) even though it is only a byproduct of it.
+So it is like a token signifying something good (abundance, freedom) even though it is only a byproduct of it.